-- If an owner or a passthrough entity transfers all or a portion of a carried interest that would not be treated as having a three-year holding period to a related person, the owner may be subject to immediate tax on the transfer at short-term capital gains rates, even if the transfer otherwise would not be a taxable event.
-Here, related persons are more narrowly defined than above and include only: - the owner's spouse, children, grandchildren and parents, - persons who provided services to the relevant applicable business during the current or three previous calendar years (generally, the owner's colleagues), and - the passthrough entity in which any person described in (i) or (ii) holds a direct or indirect interest.
+If an owner or a passthrough entity transfers all or a portion of a carried interest that would not be treated as having a three-year holding period to a related person in a taxable transaction, the owner or passthrough entity must recognize a proportional amount of any gain as short-term capital gain.
+For this purpose, "related persons" are defined more narrowly than in the general definition in Q&A 5 and include only:

+- (i) the owner's spouse, children, grandchildren, and parents, - (ii) persons who provided services to the relevant applicable business during the current or three previous calendar years (generally, the owner's colleagues), and - (iii) the passthrough entity in which any person described in (i) or (ii) holds a direct or indirect interest.

-A contribution by an owner or a passthrough entity of a carried interest to a partnership that would itself be subject to the three-year holding period rule is not considered a transfer for this purpose.
+A non-taxable contribution by an owner or a passthrough entity of a carried interest to a partnership that would itself be subject to the three-year holding period rule is not considered a transfer for this purpose.
 In addition, a transfer to a disregarded entity - such as a grantor trust - would not be considered a "transfer" for this purpose.